wildabeast/appmaker/readme.md

 server
 ------

-Each NudgePad site is a Node.js process powered by Express.
+Each NudgePad Project is a website--specifically an Express app running as its own process.

 The API here is still being simplified a bit, but the basic pattern is to create a module that extends the user's site like this: